SnceGroup/digital-ocean-lamp-playbook/README.md

 do_region_id: 5 #ams2
 ```

+###Variables values
-###Change variables values according to your needs in .yml files inside the /vars folder
+Change variables values according to your needs in .yml files inside the /vars folder

 ###Run Ansible playbook
 ```shell